BaoAdrian/interview-prep/Data-Structures/README.md

 ```

 ## Manual Testing Script
-These are noted by the `test-<datastructure>.py` notation and support various command-line arguments to test specific aspects of the target data structure.
+These manual tests are noted by the `test_<datastructure>.py` notation and support various command-line arguments to test specific aspects of the target data structure.

 Example usage for the Binary Search Tree Data Structure:
 ```